lmchu1/WomenLeaders599/README.md

 # WomenLeaders599
-Repo for the Women Leaders group
+Repo for the Women Leaders group (Lisa, Sophia, Nida, and Victoria)